26th May 2013 60 Comments »

 They can grow in any time of the year if the temperature is not below 10 to 15 degrees Celsius.

 How to choose seeds

-So when you want to start growing an autoflower plant you will have a broad choice of seeds and strains.
-The big choice can overwhelm you, but basically you need to think about your growing conditions and space as well as the THC to CBD ratios and the smell and taste you want.
+So, when you want to start growing an autoflower plant you will have a broad choice of seeds and strains.
+Often all these different strain varieties can overwhelm you, but basically you need to think about your growing conditions and space as well as the THC to CBD ratios and the smell and taste you want.

-You also need to think whether you want Feminized seeds or Regular ones as the Feminized seeds are Pricier but they will give you all females whereas the Regular Ones will give you a 50:50 chance of Males and Females.
+You also need to think whether you want Feminized seeds or Regular ones as Feminized seeds are pricier but they will give you all females whereas the Regular Ones will give you a 50:50 chance of Males and Females.